Kabhi Kabhie: Soundtrack

-The soundtrack for Kabhi Kabhie was composed by Khayyam, with lyrics written by Sahir Ludhianvi.
-Both artists received widespread acclaim for their work, winning Best Music Director and Best Lyricist, respectively, at the 24th Filmfare Awards.
+The soundtrack was composed by Khayyam with lyrics by Sahir Ludhianvi, both of whom won Best Music and Best Lyricist at the 24th Filmfare Awards.

-The film's music features vocals by Mukesh and Kishore Kumar, who lent their voices to the characters portrayed by Amitabh Bachchan and Rishi Kapoor.
-Mukesh posthumously received the Filmfare Award for Best Male Playback Singer for the title song "Kabhi Kabhie Mere Dil Mein", which became one of his most iconic performances.
-The duet version of the same song, performed by Mukesh and Lata Mangeshkar, topped the 1976 year-end chart on Binaca Geetmala, a popular countdown show broadcast on Radio Ceylon.
+Kishore Kumar and Mukesh and performed vocals for Rishi Kapoor and Bachchan, respectively.
+Mukesh posthumously won his final Filmfare Award for Best Male Playback Singer for the title track, "Kabhi Kabhie Mere Dil Mein".
+The duet version of the song, sung by Mukesh and Lata Mangeshkar, topped the 1976 annual list of Radio Ceylon radio show, Binaca Geetmala.

-The soundtrack was later included in Planet Bollywood's list of the "100 Greatest Bollywood Soundtracks," where it was ranked seventh.
-Reviewer Rakesh Budhu awarded the album 9.5 out of 10 stars, describing it as "an ode to brilliant melody" and praising its enduring emotional resonance.
+The soundtrack was listed at #7 on PlanetBollywood.com's list of 100 Greatest Bollywood Soundtracks.
+Rakesh Budhu of PlanetBollywood.com gave 9.5 stars out of 10 stating, "Kabhi Kabhie will remain an ode to brilliant melody".